 The actual race day can be hectic.
 Make sure that you know what times the key events are scheduled for before you arrive at the circuit, and get there in plenty of time!
 There will be paddock announcements, but they can easily be missed in the noisy paddock environment.

 Usually the first thing is to unload and check the race car prior to scrutineering.
 At the designated time the driver goes to the Race Control Office to sign in, he or she will have his/her club membership card and race licence checked.
 Officials will give you a signing on slip, which you will need to present at scrutineering.
-Meanwhile, when time becomes available, the tyre pressures are being set, fluid levels checked and the and the race car’s wheels torqued up.
-An added complication for novices is that while all this is going on, they may have to attend a mandatory novices’ meeting.
+Meanwhile, when time becomes available, the tyre pressures are being set, fluid levels checked and the race car's wheels torqued up.
+An added complication for novices is that while all this is going on, they may have to attend a mandatory novices' meeting.

 Once the car has been passed by the scrutineers it is pushed or driven back to its shelter and prepared for qualifying.
 The bodywork is refitted, the safety belts loosened and the mirrors and helmet visor are cleaned.
 Finally the engine is started and warmed up before you are called for qualifying.
 Do not leave starting the engine until the last minute.
 Racing engines which start every time in the garage become erratic when handled by a nervous driver desperate to get it to fire up!
 Also if it is raining, or it is damp, demist the inside of the visor with some soap.
 Don't use the demist liquids, which are useless, but try washing up liquid or shower gel!

 There is usually a noise test before you go out for qualifying.
 This is a hazard because results seem to vary a great deal.
 Try and find out if there is to be a test (watch earlier practice fields going out), and take your car down early, so if there is a problem you can sort it out, again with help from your Monoposto friends!
 Usually a silencer gets a litle bit quieter when hot and you will be required to rev your engine to approx 3/4 throttle.. so don't go to noise testing with a cold engine.

 Taking part in the qualifying session is essential.
 Usually, you must complete a minimum of three laps in a acceptable time to be allowed to start.
 If for any reason you miss your session, ask the Clerk of the Course to let you practice in a later session, so you will be allowed to start, even if it is from the back of the grid with a ten second penalty for qualifying out of session.

 The car is driven to the assembly area where it joins a queue before being released onto the track.
-Here the pit crew check that seat belts and helmet are correctly fitted (tight), remove any loose stones from the tyres, and plug in the slave battery (if the car uses one) so that the engine can be started.
+Here the pit crew check that seat belts and helmet plus HANS are correctly fitted (tight), remove any loose stones from the tyres, and plug in the slave battery (if the car uses one) so that the engine can be started.
 A keen pit crew will be really busy now because they must start the car and then rush to the pit area with the tools, battery trolley and signalling board to be ready for the car as it comes round!
 Alternatively, some Monoposto drivers race without a pit crew.

 During the first laps of qualifying, drive the car gently whilst the tyres, engine and brakes get warm, and you play yourself in, remember you need three laps to qualify for the race.
 At the end of each lap you should see your pit board, or on-board timer displaying the time for the previous lap.
 At the end of practice you will see the chequered flag, slow down and follow the marshals' directions to parc ferme, or the paddock.
 You should immediately check and reset the tyre pressures, if necessary, whilst the tyres are still warm, ignoring the urge to go and chat over practice with your fellow competitors!
 While in parc ferme the Club Scrutineer may check all the cars that have qualified for some aspect of eligibility before they are released into the paddock.